Is the 4K for Cancer a non-profit organization?

 May I do part of the trip?

 We are looking for participants who are able to complete the entire 4,000-mile journey.
 That being said, we have had individuals in the past who have left the trip early because of school, a job, or a life event that must be dealt with during the 4K.
 We will work with you to help you make the logistics work in most cases.
+We do require all participants to attend a mandatory two-day orientation prior to their journey.

 Do I have to carry my own luggage?